 15. Uncongested parks

 Uganda’s national parks are never crowded by tourists.
 In places like Bwindi, the number of people allowed to see mountain gorillas is strictly limited.
-In other national parks, the crowds are usually very rare and guests get to enjoy nature as purely as possible.
+In other national parks, the crowds are usually very rare and guests get to enjoy nature in as pure of a setting as possible.

 16. Sustainable tourism